GlobedGD/globed2/server/readme.md

 ```

 Note that the `address` key must be the publicly visible IP address for other players to be able to connect, not a local address.

+Additionally, when first starting up a server, a `Rocket.toml` file will be created from a template.
+By default, it will be put in the current working directory, or `ROCKET_CONFIG` if specified.

 ## Building